 Find a common thread

 This is when you get the opportunity to elevate from forced intimacy into something more.
 Find the common interest, the common hate, just the common anything.
-And then begin to open yourself up a larger portion of the conversation.
-This is where it’ll thrive, and you’ll find yourself navigating through the networks of speech a lot easier.
+Then begin to open yourself up a larger portion of the conversation.
+This is where it can thrive, and you’ll find yourself navigating through the networks of speech a lot easier.

 Learn to be comfortable with silence

 It’s important to be comfortable with silence.
 Why?
-When people get uncomfortable and become desperate to fill the silence, they start letting the spaghetti fall out of their pockets and end up having some dumb shit tumble out of their mouths.
+When people get uncomfortable and become desperate to fill the silence, they start letting the spaghetti fall out of their pockets and end up saying some proper dumb shit (speaking from a wealth of experience).
 Don’t make yourself leap over hurdles to keep the life of the back and forth going.
 Which leads us to the final point, and arguably the most vital lesson…

 Know when to leave it

-Class dismissed, back it up with this conversation trick to help get what you want.
+Class dismissed – now back it up with this conversational trick to help get what you want.